Discovering...

 Direct route linking the capital to the cultural heart

 Timetables and prices may vary seasonally.
-Always verify current schedules at oncf.ma before travel.
+Always verify the current morocco train schedule at oncf.ma.

-Choose the right class for your journey, budget, and comfort preferences.
+Choose the right class for your journey, budget, and comfort needs.

 Best for: Budget travelers and short trips under 2 hours